 3. How do facial oils work on one’s skin?
 How should you choose the right face oil for your skin type?

 A component of the Pitta dosha termed as Bhrajaka Pitta resides in the skin, and is responsible for absorption of facial oils applied on the skin.
+Also check out these effective home remedies for pitta dosha.

 Facial oils like Kumkumadi Oil and Moringa Oil formulated with natural oils are completely safe for all skin types.
 They can be applied directly to the skin every day without having to worry about any side effects.